Stellant Systems

 Stellant Systems Inc. is a manufacturer of microwave devices for ground-based, airborne and satellite communications and radar.
-In October 2021, Stellant systems was formed from L3Harris Technologies' Electron Devices and Narda Microwave-West divisions when both were sold to Arlington Capital Partners, a Washington D.C. based private equity firm.
+In October 2021, Stellant systems was formed from L3Harris Technologies' Electron Devices and Narda Microwave-West divisions when both were sold to Arlington Capital Partners, a Washington D.C.–based private equity firm.
 The company was initially formed from the former Electron Devices Division (EDD) of the Industrial Electronics Group of the Hughes Aircraft Company, and from Litton Industries' Electron Division, both of which were acquired by L-3 Communications Holdings, Inc. L-3 later merged with Harris Corporation in 2019 to form L3Harris Technologies which was followed shortly by both divisions' sale to Arlington in 2021.
 Stellant is known for their traveling-wave tubes (TWTs), traveling-wave tube amplifiers (TWTAs), microwave power modules (MPMs) and electronic power conditioners (EPCs) as well as xenon gas ion propulsion systems (XIPS).
 Since its inception, EDD has produced tens of thousands of TWTs.
 They are the only U.S. supplier of space-qualified TWTs and TWTAs.

 History

 Litton Industries

-In 1932, Charlie Litton started his own company in Redwood City, CA. By 1945 his company, known then as Litton Industries, had about 60 employees, about 20 of which were working on vacuum tubes.
+In 1932, Charlie Litton started his own company in Redwood City, California.
+By 1945 his company, known then as Litton Industries, had about 60 employees, about 20 of which were working on vacuum tubes.
 By 1948, the business had grown to be about half manufacturing equipment and half tubes.
 After receiving a contract for a magnetron designated the 4J52, as well as follow-on contracts, the company became a major competitor to Raytheon and very profitable.
 In 1953, Charlie Litton sold Litton Industries to Electro Dynamics Corporation, who renamed themselves to adopt the Litton Industries name.
 The original Litton Industries, now Litton Industries, Electron Tube Division, grew rapidly.
-In 1965, Litton Industries bought Sylvania's plant in Williamsport, PA and moved all magnetron production there.
+In 1965, Litton Industries bought Sylvania's plant in Williamsport, Pennsylvania, and moved all magnetron production there.
 In 1975, Litton Industries bought MA-COM Tube Operations, and in 1993 bought Raytheon Microwave Power Tube Operations.
 During the 1990s, Litton developed tubes and became second source for most of the Hughes EDD's airborne radar tubes.
 In 2001, the company was purchased by Northrop Grumman, becoming Litton Electron Devices.
 A short time later in 2002, Northrop sold Litton to L-3 Communications, who renamed it L-3 Electron Devices.